Greek deal shields weaker euro debt from China-driven flight to safety

 “There is a need to further improve the expansionary position of the ECB’s policy.
 In the case of more weakening in inflation we could see additional measures.”

-One-year euro zone inflation swaps dropped below 0.20 percent on Tuesday, the lowest in over five months, and down from almost 1 percent in June.
-In the past month, markets have pushed back expectations of when the ECB will start normalising its policy by a whole year, to 2019.
+One-year euro zone inflation swaps hit a new five-month low of about 0.23 percent on Tuesday, down from almost 1 percent in June.
+In the past month, markets have pushed back expectations of when the ECB will start normalising its policy by a whole year to 2019.

 The yuan move, aimed at boosting the economy, in fact exacerbated concerns about it.

 “It’s a reflection of how concerned Chinese authorities are about the economy, which is slowing faster than expected,” said Nick Stamenkovic, bond strategist at RIA Capital Markets.
-(Reporting by Marius Zaharia; Editing by Andrew Roche)
+(Reporting by Marius Zaharia; Editing by Ruth Pitchford)